cdapio/cdap/cdap-docs/tutorial/source/tutorial2.rst

 ============
 Performing analytics on a Web application using access logs is a common use case when managing a Web site.
-A system capable of analytics needs to ingest logs, and implement real-time or batch processing computations to process the data.
+A system capable of analytics needs to ingest logs, and implement realtime or batch processing computations to process the data.
 The information has to be stored somewhere in the system, and the system should expose ways to retrieve it.
 Even in this case where the system performs very simple analytics, such as counting the number of visits made to a website in a day, the components needed to make it possible demand a lot